Vitalii Kim

-Vitalii Oleksandrovych Kim (Віталій Олександрович Кім; born 13 March 1981) is a Ukrainian businessman and politician who has served as the Governor of Mykolaiv Oblast since 2020.
-He is also head of the Mykolaiv Regional Military Administration.
+Vitalii Oleksandrovych Kim (Віталій Олександрович Кім; born 13 March 1981) is a Ukrainian businessman and politician who currently serves as Minister of Veterans' Affairs.
+Between 2020 and 2026 he was the Governor of Mykolaiv Oblast and head of the Mykolaiv Regional Military Administration.

 Biography

 Vitalii Oleksandrovych Kim was born on 13 March 1981 in Mykolaiv.
 His father, Oleksandr, is a basketball coach.

 Kim graduated from the Mykolaiv Gymnasium No. 2 and the Admiral Makarov National University of Shipbuilding with a degree in enterprise economics.

 In 1998, he began to engage in entrepreneurial activity.
 He was the managing partner of the Ushuaja entertainment complex.

 In 2003, he worked for the Ukrpromresurs company, which was engaged in public sector auditing.
 From 2005 to 2011, he managed a number of enterprises in Mykolaiv and was engaged in international investments.
 From 2015 to 2016, he headed the analytical department of the Ministry of Agrarian Policy of Ukraine.
 He is also a founder of a group of development companies, engaged in the construction of residential complexes "Orange", "Concert" and "Uyutny".